Yuxiang2005/Learning-Assistant/README.md

 [![Download](https://img.shields.io/badge/⬇_Download-LAP_V1.0.0-blue)](../../releases/latest)

 Latest firmware version: **LAP_V1.0.0**
-[Click here to download](../../releases/latest) and flash it to your device.
+You only need to download the file ending with bin, and there is no need to download other files.

 ---